Topics covered: Coordination Complexes and Ligands

 But then we are superposing on that diagram the pi bonds that can form in the system.
 And the way that NH two minus can make both sigma and pi bonds with a metal is, first of all, it has a lone pair that is directed at the metal, like this.

 For forming sigma contacts.
 And, if you have six of these around a metal, the situation would be just the same as what we derived over here for the cobalt hexamine.

-The sum of the bond angles around the nitrogen in systems like this are 360 degrees meaning that, unlike ammonia itself which is a trigonal pyramid, this is a planer system.
-And so it has a lone pair perpendicular to that plane.
+But this is a planar system.
+The sum of the bond angles around the nitrogen in systems like this are 360 degrees meaning that, unlike ammonia itself, which is a trigonal pyramid, this is a planar system.

-It is just a pure p-orbital perpendicular to the plane of the substituents on that nitrogen.
-And the way that could make a pi bond with the metal is through simultaneous donation above and below the plane of its substituents on that nitrogen so that this ligand can interact as a double Lewis base with a metal if the metal has appropriate orbitals available.
+I will draw it that way.
+It is just a pure p-orbital, perpendicular to the plane of the substituents on that nitrogen.
+And the way that could make a pi bond with the metal is through simultaneous donation above and below the plane of its substituents on that nitrogen, so that this ligand can interact as a double Lewis base with a metal if the metal has appropriate orbitals available.